 If you have an IRA at a bank, you can move the cash and investments in your IRA bank account to an IRA brokerage account.
 If you have left a company where you invested in a 401(k) plan or a pension plan, you can also transfer those investments to your IRA brokerage account.
 In both instances, you will have more flexibility in managing your money and more flexibility if you can consolidate two or more accounts into one.
 Don’t worry about sacrificing diversification.
 Since you’ll have a variety of investments, you won’t have all your eggs in one basket.
 And you will receive information about your investments in a single monthly report rather than in two or more statements, which you would have to track down and interpret.

 In the end, you’ll probably want resources in each of the file cabinets to construct your Money Machine.
-This way you’ll build a composite of investments with differing methods of taxation.
+This way you’ll build a composite of investments with different methods of taxation.

 File Cabinet No. 3: The Private Pension Plan